johnsonzhang434/SeetGeek/docs/isaacreq.md

 - enter `test_user`'s email into element `#email`
 - enter `test_user`'s password into element `#password`
 - click element `input[type="submit"]`
-- validate that no error has occured
+- validate that no error has occured (400s/500s errors, etc)

-## Test Case R1.P.2 - Email and password both cannot be empty
+## Test Case R1.P.2.1 - Email and password both cannot be empty

 Note: these checks should be done clientside first, to prevent the client from sending pointless requests that will obviously return an error.
 The server should just return a generic "incorrect username and password" when a invalid request is manually submitted.

 Actions:

 - open /login
 - click element `input[type="submit"]`
 - validate that there is an `#error` element that contains the message "email/password format is incorrect"

+## Test Case R1.P.2.2 - Password cannot be empty

+Actions:
 - open /login
 - enter `test_user`'s email into the element `#email`
 - click element `input[type="submit"]`
 - validate that there is an `#error` element that contains the message "email/password format is incorrect"

+## Test Case R1.P.2.3 - Email cannot be empty

+Actions:
 - open /login
 - enter `test_user`'s password into the element `#password`
 - click element `input[type="submit"]`
 - validate that there is an `#error` element that contains the message "email/password format is incorrect"

+## Test Case R1.P.2.4 - Both are not empty

+Actions:
 - open /login
 - enter `test_user`'s email into the element `#email`
 - enter `test_user`'s password into the element `#password`